 Most Clarkston residents have paid into Social Security disability (SSD) for as long as they’ve been working.
 SSD is meant to provide benefits if you get injured and can no longer work.
 The problem is that many applicants are turned down for various reasons.
 The system is certainly not perfect, but you have options.
-Working with a Social Security disability lawyer in Clarkston, GA, is the best way to increase your chances of approval.
+Working with a personal injury lawyer in Clarkston, GA, is the best way to increase your chances of approval.

 At John Foy & Associates, we know how important Social Security disability benefits are if you cannot work.
 You need to continue paying your bills and supporting yourself and your family.
 That’s why we’re here to help with your application.
 We know what the Social Security Administration is looking for, and we can walk you through every step.
 To schedule a FREE consultation and talk about your situation, call us today at (404) 400-4000.